Why mindfulness-based cognitive therapy?

 As a tool, mindfulness is effective in achieving overall wellness and good mental health.
 Numerous studies reported benefits such as increased relaxation, reduced stress levels, and increased creativity.
 There are various techniques you can use.
 Examples are controlling your breath and mindful meditation.
+These techniques can be learned in mindfulness-based cognitive.

-You may have more questions about what mindfulness-based therapy is.
+You may have more questions about what mindfulness-based cognitive therapy is.
 Here are some frequently asked questions about this practice.

-What are mindfulness-based interventions?
+What are mindfulness-based cognitive therapy interventions?

-Mindfulness-based interventions use mindfulness as a therapeutic approach.
+Mindfulness-based cognitive interventions use mindfulness as a therapeutic approach.
 This strategy guides people into managing their emotions, thoughts, and feelings to improve their mental health.
 It utilizes various techniques such as mindfulness-based cognitive therapy (MBCT), stress reduction, acceptance and commitment therapy (ACT), and dialectical behavior therapy (DBT).

 Is mindfulness considered CBT?